WebOfTrustInfo/rwot11-the-hague/advance-readings/ai-and-metaverse.md

-# Trust Related Issues in AI and Metaverse
+# AI & Metaverse - How to trust our digital twin?

 Zaïda Rivai, zaida.rivai@danubetech.com